 - θ = angle at which interference occurs.

-- λ = wavelength of X·rays incident on crystal
+- λ = wavelength of X·rays incident on the crystal

 - d = distance between atomic planes